Christianity and Judaism: The Messiah

 Jews believe that a descendant of King David will one day appear to restore the Kingdom of Israel and usher in an era of peace, prosperity, and spiritual understanding for Israel and all the nations of the world.
 Jews refer to this person as Moshiach or "anointed one", translated as messiah in English.
 The traditional Jewish understanding of the messiah is that he is fully human and born of human parents without any supernatural element.
 The messiah is expected to have a relationship with God similar to that of the prophets of the Tanakh.
-In his commentary on the Talmud, Maimonides (Rabbi Moshe ben Maimon) wrote:
+In the Mishneh Torah (Hilkhot Melakhim 11), Maimonides (Rabbi Moshe ben Maimon) wrote:

 All of the people Israel will come back to Torah; The people of Israel will be gathered back to the land of Israel; The Temple in Jerusalem will be rebuilt; Israel will live among the nations as an equal, and will be strong enough to defend herself; Eventually, war, hatred and famine will end, and an era of peace and prosperity will come upon the Earth.